wout/dat-metadata-standard/README.md

 A *dependency* token is part of the same `policy_id`.
 Its code is stored in the **`files`** property as-is or as a base64-encoded string.
 The `name` property of the file should match the `asset_name`.
 Similar to the *renderer*, every file can have an individual `license` property.

+Dependencies can consist of multiple parts if they don't fit into one 16kB transaction.
+The dependency referenced from the renderer serves as an entrypoint referencing the additional parts.
+Viewers can decide how many parts to allow or support.

 ```
 {
   "721": {